-The Eastern hognose or eastern hog-nosed snake (Heterodon platirhinos) is a harmless colubrid species endemic to North America with no subspecies currently recognized.
+The Eastern hognose or eastern hog-nosed snake (Heterodon platirhinos) is a harmless non-venomous colubrid species endemic to North America with no subspecies currently recognized.

 The Eastern hog-nosed snake is native to the Nearctic ecozone and found in the eastern half of the US from central New England to Florida, southern New Hampshire, eastern Texas, western Kansas and also in southern Canada.